yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 To facilitate a non-root install, YBA Installer will not create any additional users or set up services in systemd.
 The install will also be rooted in the home directory by default, instead of /opt, ensuring YBA Installer has write access to the base install directory.
 Instead of using systemd to manage services, basic cron jobs are used to start the services on bootup with basic management scripts used to restart the services after a crash.

-To perform a non-root install, run any of the above commands without root access.
-You can't switch between a root and non-root install, and yba-ctl will return an error if sudo is not used when operating in a root install.
+To perform a non-root installation, run any of the preceding commands without root access.
+You can't switch between a root and non-root installation, and yba-ctl will return an error if sudo is not used when operating in a root installation.